aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 # Data Driven Diagramming v1

+Or: _Diagrams as Code_ v1?

 ## Intro

 ### slide

 Today I’d like to share some thoughts on something that may seem prosaic, maybe even mundane.

-And maybe it is mundane, but it’s something I care about deeply.
+And maybe it is a little mundane, but it’s something I care about deeply.
 So I’m going to try to convince you that maybe you should care a little bit too.

 ## What Is